microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![azure_resources](images/azure_resources.png)

-## Setting up the VSTS project
+## Setting up the VSTS team project

 1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=Selenium&templateid=77367){:target="_blank"} to provision the project on your VSTS account.

     ![VSTSDemogenerator](images/VSTSDemogenerator.png)

     {% include note.html content= "This URL will automatically select **Selenium** template in the demo generator.
-If you want to try other projects, use this URL instead -[https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/)" %}
+If you want to try other projects, use this URL instead -[https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/){:target=\"_blank\"}" %}

 1. Once the project is provisioned, click the URL to navigate to the project.